chriswhong/node-geosupport/README.md

 Use `ctrl-c` to exit the container.

-## Things to build once this is a real package
+## Things to build once this is more mature

 - An express.js web api would be useful.
 - A bulk geocoder that takes a CSV and spits out another CSV with new columns from the geosupport results